munterfi/glacier-flow-model/README.md

 # Glacier Flow Model

-Modelling glaciers flow, based on the glaciers mass balance and a digital elevation model (DEM).
+Modelling glaciers flow, grounded on the glaciers mass balance and a digital elevation model (DEM).

+The modelling is based on a linear relationship between altitude and mass balance, called the gradient.
+For alpine glaciers this gradient is around 0.006m/m.
+Continental glaciers are more around 0.003 and maritime glaciers 0.01m/m.
+The alpine gradient is set by default.
+To model the glaciers flow, yearly steps are calculated.
+First the mass balance for the area is added to the glacial layer and in a next step to flow is simulated by applying the D8 technique, which is well-known for modelling water flows over terrain.
+To avoid pure convergence of the flow a random nudging of the flow is added.
+Afterwards the surface is smoothed slightly and plotted to the screen.
+The simulation stops if the difference observed in the mass balance for a smoothed curve (n=-100) is below 0.0001m

 ## Installation